 There is a ratio between the number of policies in force and the number of properties at risk.
 While a large percent of the exposed building value is covered, this is misleading as a much lower percent of total structures are covered.
 As such, buildings that are insured appear to be generally over insured, while many buildings are not insured at all.
-There is a need to increase the number of buildings that are covered while at the same time ensuring that existing policy holders obtain coverage equal to their risk.
-Another significant coverage gap is that there are 1,045 buildings insured without additional contents coverage.
-Perhaps more significantly there are no buildings listed with only contents coverage, so it appears that not a single renter has obtained contents coverage.
-Due to privacy requirements, we are looking for legal means to target this group.
+There is a need to increase the number of buildings that are covered while at the same time ensuring that existing policyholders obtain coverage equal to their risk.